 Services / Digital Services Supplied Over the Internet

-You can zero-rate your supply and charge 0% GST only if your services qualify as international services under Section 21(3) of the GST Act.
-This also applies to your supplies of digital services.
+Supply can be zero-rated and charged 0% GST only if services qualify as international services under Section 21(3) of the GST Act.
+This also applies to supplies of digital services.

 Digital services are services which are supplied over the internet or an electronic network and the nature of which renders their supply essentially automated with minimal or no human intervention and impossible without the use of information technology.